 The aorta is the large blood vessel that carries oxygen-rich blood from the heart to the body’s vital organs.
 An abdominal aortic aneurysm (AAA) is a bulging or ballooning in a portion of the aorta that runs through the abdomen.
 This bulge can break open, causing life-threatening internal bleeding.
+An abdominal aortic aneurysm occurs when the abdominal aorta is dilated by 50%.

 Surgeons in the Division of Vascular and Endovascular Surgery at Cooper University Health Care treat a high volume of patients with AAA.
 Research has shown that patients with AAA who receive care at high-volume centers have better outcomes than patients at low-volume facilities.
 Our specialists, who are solely dedicated to treating patients with vascular problems, ensure you receive compassionate and personalized care.